dpawlows/Foundations-of-Scientific-Computing/lessons/L4/fourth.rst

-Like last week, make sure you continue to use the :ref:`git workflow<git_workflow>` to track changes to your code and commit to GitHub.
+Like last week, make sure you continue to use the :ref:`git workflow<git_workflow>` to track changes to your code and commit to GitHub!